Waxolunist/validationconstraints/README.md

 The original version did only allow Calendar to validate.
 This fork uses the library [joda-time](http://joda-time.sourceforge.net/).
 Thus it supports validating every class which can be converted to [DateTime](http://joda-time.sourceforge.net/api-release/index.html).

+Besides this fork will support a lot more constraints than its original.

 #License